 Donors will only be able to cancel a donation if they contact us within 48 hours after it is authorised on the website.
 After this time, donors will need to contact you directly to request a refund, which will be at your discretion.
 Where a refund is provided, any fees charged by Stripe will also be returned.

 When a donation is made, the donor is given the option of not showing their name with the donation.
 These donations will show up as anonymous on Neighbourly.
-However, they will be included in your donation reporting so you can reclaim Gift Aid, if applicable.
+However, their details will be included in your donation reporting so you can reclaim Gift Aid, if applicable.

 If you have received a donation to your fundraising activity directly (not through Neighbourly) you can still log this on the site to show how it has helped towards your goal.
 Go to the relevant fundraising pot and click on 'Add money raised'.

-If you have a regular event or opportunity, you can use the ‘clone opportunity’ tool to create a copy of an existing event, then just amend relevant details.
+If you have a regular opportunity, you can use the ‘clone opportunity’ tool to create a copy of an existing listing, then just amend relevant details.
 For example, if it's a regular weekly event you can change the date each time.

-The system creates an attendee list for you.
+The Neighbourly system will create an attendee list for each volunteer opportunity listed.
 You can download this list, including contact details, from the event page.
 If you've asked to approve volunteers, you'll receive an email when someone wants to volunteer, and you'll need to log in to accept them.
 You can message volunteers individually via Neighbourly.

-If you have volunteers attending who aren't registered on Neighbourly, you can record the number of extra attendees after the event has begun.
-The event page will show these as extra volunteers from the community.
+If you have volunteers attending who aren't registered on Neighbourly, you can record the number of extra attendees after the activity has begun.
+The volunteer listing page will show these as extra volunteers from the community.

-If a company would like to support your events with employee volunteers, you'll be notified by email and you'll be able to offer a number of event spaces to that company.
+If a company would like to support your volunteer opportunity with employee volunteers, you'll be notified by email and you'll be able to offer a number of volunteer spaces to that company.

-If your plans change and you can no longer attend, log in, then click the 'Cancel my attendance' button on the event page.
+If your plans change and you can no longer attend, log in, then click 'Cancel my attendance' on the volunteer opportunity page.

-If your employer has a volunteer programme that they would like to run though Neighbourly, please ask them to contact us: email@example.com.
+If your company is not on Neighbourly, but has a volunteer programme that they would like to run though our platform, please ask them to get in touch with our business team.